libgd/libgd/src/readme.txt

 /* Destroy image */
 gdImageDestroy(im);

+   void* gdImageGifPtr(gdImagePtr im, int *size) _(FUNCTION)_
+          Identical to gdImageGif except that it returns a pointer to a memory area with the GIF data.
+This memory must be freed by the caller when it is no longer needed.
+The 'size' parameter received the total size of the block of memory.

    gdImageGifToSink(gdImagePtr im, gdSinkPtr out) _(FUNCTION)_
           gdImageGifToSink is called to write a GIF to a data "sink" (destination) other than a file.
 Usage is very similar to the